-If your application is approved and the minimum of 25 farm share members is met for your site, then you, the site host, will receive a complimentary weekly vegetable share (up to a $960 value per year) for each year of hosting as long as the minimum number of farm share members is met and as long as the standards for hosting the site are satisfactorily upheld according to Angelic Organics.
+If your application is approved and the minimum of 25 farm share members is met for your site (this minimum does not apply to hosts of replacement sites), then you, the site host, will receive a complimentary weekly vegetable share (up to an $800 value per year) for each year of hosting as long as the minimum number of farm share members is met and as long as the standards for hosting the site are satisfactorily upheld according to Angelic Organics.
 (Site hosts of existing unmonitored sites do not receive a complimentary share.
 We are gradually phasing out most of our unmonitored sites.)

 Other benefits of hosting a Community Wellness site include:

-The Community delivery sites below have closed for the upcoming 2019 season.
+The Community delivery site below has closed for the upcoming 2020 season.
 Please consider hosting a Community Wellness site if you live in one of these communities, or encourage a suitable local business or place of worship in your community to host a Wellness site.
 (Closing times for the pickup timeframes below are somewhat flexible.)

-We deliver to Naperville at noon every Thursday from early July until late Fall.
+We deliver to Naperville at noon every Thursday from mid June until late Fall.
 Farm share pickup time will be 1:15 p.m. to 6 p.m.